 - 1 cup roughly chopped peanuts

-- Line an 8x8-inch baking pan with foil and spray lightly with nonstick spray.
+- Line an 8x8-inch baking pan with foil or parchment paper and spray lightly with nonstick spray.

 - In a medium, heatproof bowl, toss the 1st two chocolates with baking soda and salt.
 Stir in the sweetened condensed milk and vanilla.
 Set the bowl over a 4-quart saucepan containing 2 cups simmering water.
 Stir with a rubber spatula until the chocolate is almost fully melted and few small pieces remain, 2 to 4 minutes.